fahmifahim/linux-daily/linux-admin-lpic1.md

 #### /var/log/messages
 - After the init process comes up, syslog daemon will log messages.
 It has timestamps and will persist during restarts.
-- Kernel is still logging its own messages in dmesg
+- Kernel is still logging its own messages in dmesg.

 #### # File System
 1. xfs